The Difference between Operating Cash Flow and Free Cash Flow

 As sales increase, so do your operating costs, which makes understanding cash flow more powerful.
 Without proper cost controls and tight cash flow management, increasing sales may not improve net income.

-Regardless of which method you choose for your organization, it is vital for management to assess these metrics in order to have a clear awareness of money generated.
+Regardless of which method you choose for your organization, it is vital for management to assess these metrics in order to have a clear awareness of the money generated.
 This data will help determine if a company can hire more staff, purchase better equipment or software, and invest in growth overall.